wealdtech/ethereal/README.md

 0x4dada7ddd3841d9e754fa1caa4232155d1a6d976fef610da5c3c0d00025bd0c1
 ```

 Note that in reality Ethereum has no notion of cancelling transactions so instead the transaction is replaced with a new transaction that does nothing.
-To do this the gas price needs to be higher than that of the existing transaction; if not supplied explicitly it will default to just over 10% higher than the gas price of the transaction to be cancelled (the minimum it can be incremented for the cancellation to be accepted).
-A specific gas price can be supplied with the `--gasprice` argument as normal.
+For this command to succeed transaction's maximum base fee and priority fee must both be increased by 10% over that of the existing transaction; this will happen automatically.

 #### `info`